blueneogeo/xtend-tools/README.md

 	stream
 		.each [ println('got value ' + it) ]
-		.start

-There is an operator overload as well, which automatically calls start:
+There is an operator overload as well:

 	stream >> [ println('got value ' + it) ]